 Because the slow cooker heats slowly, foods are at low temperatures for long periods of time.
 Foodborne illness can result from food held at low temperatures too long.
-The following can help assure safety of foods cooked in the slow cooker:
+The following can help assure the safety of foods cooked in the slow cooker:

-- Thaw frozen foods before cooking. - Follow recipe carefully.
-Instructions (pre-heat, brown, scald) are often included to speed the heating process.
-Browning also kills surface bacteria. - Cook at the recommended temperature setting (instructions such as cover and set to High for I hour, then reduce to low). - Follow recommendations of amount of food to prepare in your cooker.
-Most operate best at 1/3 to 1/2 full. - Foods cooked in the slow cooker must be in liquid. - If amount of a recipe is increased, a thermometer is the best way to check doneness. - All foods should reach an interior temperature of at least 165 F to control bacteria and should reach 150 F within one hour. - Don't raise the lid unnecessarily during cooking.
+- Thaw frozen foods before cooking. - Follow the recipe carefully.
+Instructions (pre-heat, brown, scald) often are included to speed the heating process.
+Browning also kills surface bacteria. - Cook at the recommended temperature setting (instructions such as cover and set to high for one hour, then reduce to low). - Follow recommendations of the amount of food to prepare in your cooker.
+Most operate best at onethird to one-half full. - Foods cooked in the slow cooker must be in liquid. - If the amount of a recipe is increased, a thermometer is the best way to check doneness. - All foods should reach an internal temperature of at least 165 F to control bacteria and should reach 150 F within one hour. - Don't raise the lid unnecessarily during cooking.